LowTEMP 2.0

 Britta Schmigotzki

-Head of EU-Programmes and Networks
+Head of EU programs and networks

 Mail: b.schmigotzki@aconium.eu